 The company intends to combine its recently completed detailed magnetic survey data with historic drilling to develop new targets to test for VMS copper resources.

 Exploration potential exists for nickel sulphides along the western margin of the Mt Thirsty Sill.

-Drilling in 2010 by the Barra/Conico JV on the western margin of the Mt Thirsty Sill (1 km south of the Galileo tenement containing the Mt Thirsty resource) identified nickel sulphides at the base of a komatiite flow.
+Drilling in 2010 by the Barra/Conico JV on the western margin of the Mt Thirsty Sill (500 metres north along strike of Galileo’s tenements) identified nickel sulphides at the base of a komatiite flow.
 Grades up to 6m @ 3.4% and 2m @ 5.9% nickel were intersected.
-The corresponding stratigraphy in the Galileo ground has never been tested and potential therefore exists for similar style nickel sulphide mineralisation on the Galileo ground.
+The corresponding stratigraphy in the Galileo ground has never been tested and potential therefore exists for a similar style of nickel sulphide mineralisation on the Galileo ground.